-866 The only longstanding statute banning magazines is found in the District of Columbia.
+\866 The only longstanding statute banning magazines is found in the District of Columbia.
 In 1932, Congress passed a District of Columbia law prohibiting the possession of a firearm that "shoots automatically or semiautomatically more than twelve shots without reloading."
-140 In contrast, when Congress enacted the National Firearms Act of 1934 to impose stringent regulations on machine guns, it chose to impose no restrictions on magazines.
-141 When the District of Columbia achieved home rule in 1975, 142 the district council did not choose to repeal the law but instead promptly enacted the bans on handguns and on self-defense with any gun in the home, 143 which were later ruled unconstitutional by the Supreme Court in Heller.
-144 The District of Columbia interpreted the magazine law so that it outlawed all detachable magazines and all semiautomatic handguns.
-145 The District stands alone in its historical restriction of magazines.
+In contrast, when Congress enacted the National Firearms Act of 1934 to impose stringent regulations on machine guns, it chose to impose no restrictions on magazines.
+When the District of Columbia achieved home rule in 1975, the district council did not choose to repeal the law but instead promptly enacted the bans on handguns and on self-defense with any gun in the home, which were later ruled unconstitutional by the Supreme Court in Heller.
+The District of Columbia interpreted the magazine law so that it outlawed all detachable magazines and all semiautomatic handguns.
+The District stands alone in its historical restriction of magazines.

 The only widespread restriction on magazine capacity came in 1994 when Congress enacted a ban on new magazines holding more than ten rounds.
-146 The law was in effect until 2004, at which point Congress allowed it to sunset.
-147 The effects of this law were studied extensively in a series of U.S. Department of Justice reports authored by Doctor Christopher Koper and two others.
-The final report, issued in 2004, concluded: "there has been no discernible reduction in the lethality and injuriousness of gun violence, based on indicators like the percentage of gun crimes resulting in death or the share of gunfire incidents resulting in injury" 148 Further, 867 "the ban has not yet reduced the use of [such magazines] in crime . . ."
-149 Doctor Koper noted also that state-level firearm bans have not had an impact on crime.
-150
+The law was in effect until 2004, at which point Congress allowed it to sunset.
+The effects of this law were studied extensively in a series of U.S. Department of Justice reports authored by Doctor Christopher Koper and two others.
+The final report, issued in 2004, concluded: "there has been no discernible reduction in the lethality and injuriousness of gun violence, based on indicators like the percentage of gun crimes resulting in death or the share of gunfire incidents resulting in injury . . . . " Further, \867 "the ban has not yet reduced the use of [such magazines] in crime . . . . " Doctor Koper noted also that state-level firearm bans have not had an impact on crime.

 In the modern era, only a few states have enacted magazine restrictions, starting with New Jersey's 1990 ban on magazines over fifteen rounds.
-151 That ban applies only to detachable box magazines for semiautomatic firearms.
-152 A couple years later, Hawaii banned handgun magazines over twenty rounds, and later reduced that to ten.
-153 Maryland in 1994 banned the sale or manufacture of magazines over twenty rounds; the ban did not affect possession, loans, acquisition, or importation.
-154 The Maryland limit was reduced to ten in 2013.
-155 have grandfather provisions, while New Jersey, the District of Columbia, and Hawaii do not.)
-157 In 2013 New York removed grandfathering and reduced the limit to seven.
-158 The seven-round limit was suspended shortly thereafter, since there are no seven-round magazines available for many guns.
-159 Instead, the legislature forbade owners of ten-round magazines to load more than seven rounds.
-160 This restriction was 868 declared to violate the Second Amendment in a federal district court decision.
-161 New York City outlaws rifle or shotgun magazines holding more than five rounds.
-162
+That ban applies only to detachable box magazines for semiautomatic firearms.
+A couple years later, Hawaii banned handgun magazines over twenty rounds, and later reduced that to ten.
+Maryland in 1994 banned the sale or manufacture of magazines over twenty rounds; the ban did not affect possession, loans, acquisition, or importation.
+The Maryland limit was reduced to ten in 2013.

 In 1999 California banned the sale of magazines over ten rounds but allowed grandfathered possession, and New York did the same in 2000.
-156 (Currently, large capacity magazine bans in Colorado, Connecticut, and Massachusetts also
+(Currently, large capacity magazine bans in Colorado, Connecticut, and Massachusetts also